Best Chatbot Builders

 The Bottom Line

-Intercom Fin is the leader for AI-powered support chatbots—expensive but genuinely resolves issues.
-Drift dominates B2B sales chatbots for lead qualification.
-ManyChat is essential for social media marketing automation.
+Intercom Fin ($39/seat + $0.99/resolution) leads for AI-powered support chatbots that genuinely resolve issues—worth the premium if support volume justifies it.
+Drift (~$2,500/month) dominates B2B sales chatbots for lead qualification and meeting booking.
+ManyChat (free to $15/month) is essential for social media marketing automation on Instagram and Messenger.
+Tidio (free to $59/month) offers the best value for small businesses wanting simple website chat with basic AI.
 Start with clear use case—support, sales, or marketing—and choose accordingly.

 Frequently Asked Questions